-With the threat of coastal inundation from the increasing frequency of tropical storm surges and rising sea levels and the increased flood waters in our estuaries:
+With the threat of coastal inundation from storm surges and rising sea levels and the increased flood waters in our estuaries:

 "The Alternative development of Coastal Locations must NOT be a consideration!"

 Development of our shoreline reserves and aquatic related amenities for the benefit of ALL Aucklanders who enjoy our aquatic environment can be designed with the awareness of these threats and precautions can be under taken against predicted inundations.